privatenumber/lintroll/README.md

 - **Handy CLI command** Comes with a quick and easy-to-use CLI command, which even supports `eslint.config.ts`.

-- **Extended plugin support**: A rich set of plugins to lint ESlint comments, imports, JSON and more.
+- **Extended plugin support**: A rich set of plugins to lint ESlint comments, imports, JSON, YAML and more.

 <!--
 ### What does the styled code look like?